– [Patañjali Yoga Sūtra, 2.3]

 Dhyāna has in today’s world come to mean meditation.
 In fact, dhyāna is a highly esoteric yogic practice, not apparent to most.
 Sage Patañjali enlists dhyāna as one of the eight limbs of asṭāṅga yoga.
-It is only after practicing and perfecting the limbs of yama, niyama, āsana, prāṇāyāma, pratyāhāra and dhāraṇa, can a yogī establishes himself in the practice of dhyāna.
+It is only after practicing and perfecting the limbs of yama, niyama, āsana, prāṇāyāma, pratyāhāra and dhāraṇa, can a yogī establish himself in the practice of dhyāna.
 Perfection in dhyāna in turn, results in the stilling of the mind, a state referred to as samādhi.

 Maharṣi Patañjali defines Dhyāna thus –